-Finally, you can create a macro for any favorite function formula, and assign it to a tool bar, menu, or keystroke combination (Chapter 14).
+Finally, you can create a macro for any favorite function formula, and assign it to a toolbar button, a menu item, or a keystroke combination (see Chapter 14).

-If you enter a function on the Input line, press the Enter key or select the Accept button from the Function toolbar to add it to the cell and get its result (the Accept button is the green check mark beside the Input line).
+After you enter a function on the Input line, press the Enter key or click the Accept button on the Function toolbar to add the function to the cell and get its result.
+The Accept button is the green tick (check mark) beside the Input line.

 If you see the formula in the cell instead of the result, then Formulas are selected for display in Tools > Options > OpenOffice.org Calc > View > Display.
-Unselect the checkbox beside it, and the result will display.
+Deselect Formulas, and the result will display.
 However, you can still see the formula in the Input line.